Mix things up this summer with our Thai Kale Salad with crunchy cashews and say goodbye to boring salads.

 *Recommended Daily Allowance

-Kale is a hearty leafy green and member of the cabbage family – cousin to other cruciferous vegetables like cauliflower, broccoli and Brussels sprouts which are all hearty vegetables – and kale is, too.
+Kale, a leafy green, is a member of the cabbage family – cousin to other cruciferous vegetables like cauliflower, broccoli and Brussels sprouts which are all hearty vegetables – and kale is, too.
 The thick, fibrous leaves can range from green to purple and be curly or relatively smooth.
-It’s hearty texture lends itself well to sautéing, steaming, adding to soups and braises, juicing and blending into green smoothies.
+It’s heartiness lends itself well to sautéing, steaming, adding to soups, juicing and blending into green smoothies.

-However, if you’ve even eaten kale in its raw state you’ll know that it’s hearty texture does not lend itself well to chewing.
+However, if you’ve ever eaten kale in its raw state, you’ll know that it’s hearty texture does not lend itself well to chewing.
 The chewing!
 So much chewing that your jaws ache and you start to wonder if you’ll ever finish your salad before lunch time is over.
 I know from experience as one time Jess and I met up for lunch with a fellow dietitian who also is a representative of one of the brands that we work with and I chose the kale salad on the menu.
 Well, let’s just say, I’ll definitely think twice before ordering a kale salad from a restaurant at future business outings and it’s a good thing Jess likes to talk, because I was across the table just chewing away.

 So this brings me to why we remove the hearty stems and massage the kale.
 This is a 2-3 minute step that’s well worth your time!
-Adding a bit of salt and a quick massage with your hands causes the leaves to soften and turn a vibrant green while making them sweeter and easier to chew and digest.
-In this post we shared 5 ways to naturally improve your digestion – one of them being chewing because this my friends, is where it all starts.
-Chewing physically breaks food into smaller bits so enzymes in your saliva and stomach have more surface area to act upon.
-Massaging the kale with sea salt starts the process for you so you can enjoy more flavor with less chewing.
-Kale yeah!
+Adding a bit of salt and a quick massage with your hands causes the leaves to soften and turn a vibrant green while making them easier to chew and digest.
+While chewing physically breaks food into smaller bits so enzymes in your saliva and stomach have more surface area to act upon, massaging the kale with sea salt starts the process for you so you can enjoy more flavor with less chewing.

 As you can see by the photos of this recipe, there are so many colors, textures and flavors going on in this Thai Kale Salad that it’s like having a party in a bowl with every bite offering something new and exciting.
 And it’s so beautiful too.
-Like being at the fanciest cocktail party you can image surrounded by fabulously interesting people – only it’s the healthy food equivalent and doesn’t require you to wear heels.
-Who needs fancy parties when you’ve got a massaged Thai kale salad like this?

 Not convinced about the massaging part?
 Check out this video to see how it’s done.